CrowdWare/shift/readme.md

 We dont even know who is behind the data, because the users dont have to register themselves.

 ## THREE
 After reaching the amount of 10.000.000 users the creation of liquid will be dropped down to 12 l a day, so that all users are getting an equal amount per day without the amount of LMC for advertising.
-At that point we almost have a **universal basic income**.
 At that point we will cut the connection to the server and the platform will be running totally decentral and can not be stopped by legal forces.

 # About the liquid